PixelPoser/CodeDuetGPT/README.md

 # CodeDuetGPT

+Dual Independent-Agent Conversation Model for Enhanced Contextual and Creative Capacity for Automated Self-Recursive Code Generation

 # Overview
 In the world of AI-driven automated code generation, the desire for constent converstaional understanding is ever-present.
 The ability to retain and leverage context is key to successful automated code generation.